mui/toolpad/docs/data/toolpad/studio/how-to-guides/customize-datagrid.md

 # Customize data grids

-<p class="description">Toolpad is built to allow extensibility as a first-class citizen.</p>
+<p class="description">Toolpad Studio is built to allow extensibility as a first-class citizen.</p>

 ## Default behavior

-By default, you can connect any JSON data to a Toolpad data grid and it will attempt to guess each column's type display it appropriately:
+By default, you can connect any JSON data to a Toolpad Studio data grid and it will attempt to guess each column's type display it appropriately:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/customize-datagrid/datagrid.png", "alt": "Data grid with data", "caption": "The default data grid showing multiple data types", "aspectRatio": 3 }}

 ## Customizing cell rendering

-However, if the default column options are not sufficient, Toolpad allows you to customize your data grid with custom components, using the powerful features of the <a href="https://mui.com/x/react-data-grid/">MUI X Data Grid</a>.
+However, if the default column options are not sufficient, Toolpad Studio allows you to customize your data grid with custom components, using the powerful features of the <a href="https://mui.com/x/react-data-grid/">MUI X Data Grid</a>.

 ### Creating a custom component